Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 The pasajero will make a short stop at San Antonio to pick up and drop others off.
 You don’t need to change transport again.
 After the stop, they will turn left towards the coast.
 The pasajeros will continue past Mazunte to Zipolite, so when you’re ready to get off in Mazunte, ring the bell.

-Questions About Mazunte, Mexico
+Questions About Mazunte Mexico

-Is Mazunte, Mexico safe?
+Is Mazunte Mexico safe?

 Mazunte, Mexico is generally very safe.
 The town only consists of a few streets that lead from the mountains to the ocean.
 Like anywhere you travel, you should exercise general caution and common sense.